 Have some other tips to add for wedding guests?
 Feel free to add your own in the comments!

-Do you know someone who is attending a wedding soon?
+Do you know someone who will be attending a wedding?

 Or perhaps you’ll have your own wedding guests soon?